mordori/mordori/README.md

 ## Hi 👋
-My name is `Mika` and I am excited about everything related to 3D art and greatly enjoy programming games!
+My name is `Mika` and I am excited about everything related to 3D graphics and greatly enjoy programming games!

 🌱 I’m currently studying at Hive Helsinki, looking to broaden my skill set to software development and graphics programming.